gesellc/flash-mob-programming/README.md

 ## Rounds 2-N: When ready, expand towards performance

-From here on you as a team decide how you want to work and what you want to focus on.
+From here on you as a team decide what you want to focus on and how you want to evolve your way of working.

+The general idea of the exercise is to introduce challenge by pushing for performance.

+Use the micro retro at the end of every round to both push for performance and tackle challenges that emerge.

 But keep the mantra in mind: Trust over Performance.

 ### Round of Mobbing

 Enjoy collaboration and progress.
+Observe how changes in your way of working affect you as a team.
+Become aware of emerging challenges.

 ### Micro Retro